CDenniston/NumericalAnalysis/_sources/class/NDiffInt/NumDiffInt_summary.md

 So to work out the derivative estimates we need to compute $L_i'(x)$ and $L_i''(x)$ for all $i$ (note that these still depend on $n$, but $n$ is the same for all $L_i$ in a given application).

 In almost all cases, we are looking for the derivative at a node point, say $x_j$.
-To ensure various terms remain differentiable, it is helpful to multiply both sides by $x-x_j$ and rearrange Eq.
-(Lieqn) to get
+To ensure various terms remain differentiable, it is helpful to multiply both sides by $x-x_j$ and rearrange Eq. {eq}`Lieqn` to get

 $$ L_i(x)\sum_{k=0}^n w_k \frac{x-x_j}{x-x_k} = w_i\frac{x-x_j}{x-x_i},  $$(Lisetup)